ufdada/wfto-mapeditor/README.md

 - [ ] Resizing of current Map
 - [ ] Rotate Mirror 1 Feature
 - [ ] Undo/Redo
+- [ ] Get rid of the position in the mapfile on bigger rooms and calculate it instead
+- [ ] Name input field for files (with versioning)
+- [ ] Drag and drop import of mapfiles
 - [x] Replace siegeshrine asset with correct siegeshrine and add defence parts shrine

 ### Known Issues: